 There are stops at various refuges along the way, so if you’re in the mood for a vin brulle or coffee, you’re in luck.
 Better yet, you can drive your snowmobile under the night sky to have dinner at a mountain refuge.
 That, my friends, is a truly unique experience – I assure you.

 And if all that snowmobiling has got you in the mood for driving in winter conditions, Madesimo also plays host to an ice driving school.
 Lessons are available for those who want to polish their skills and confidence for driving on snow.

 Thought I forgotten about that, didn’t you?
 With skiing from 3000m, all the way down to the town at 1500m, there’s plenty of it.
 And since nearly all the slopes have an east-facing aspect, you can ski on great snow well into April.

 The bottom part of the mountain has some excellent fast-cruising terrain combined with a healthy dose of beginner slopes, whilst the lift system is modern and easily accessible from the majority of the hotels in town.

-And then, there’s the Canalone.
-Not cannelloni, you understand, but Canalone – which means large couloir.
 This is a 1000m vertical, ungroomed itinerary run served by a lone cable car.
 Believe me, it’s something.
-My group for the trip, which included the mafia of the British travel press, all agreed that this was one of the top ten runs in Europe that ought to feature on every skiers’ to-do list.
+One of my groups for a trip to Madesimo included the mafia of the British travel press and they all agreed that this was one of the top ten runs in Europe that ought to feature on every skiers’ to-do list.

 Madesimo is also a great spot for night skiing.
 Now normally, that’s not everyone’s cup of tea (although if you have kids, I’m sure they’ll be delighted).
 But humour me for a second, and try to look at it this way: